Jacqueline Saburido: Advocacy and media appearances

-Saburido allowed graphic post-accident photographs of herself to be used in the media (posters, television commercials, and internet chain mail) to illustrate a possible outcome of drunk driving.
-She is best known for a commercial in which she holds a pre-accident photo of herself in front of the camera, which she lowers to reveal her disfigured face and says, "This is me, after being hit by a drunk driver."
+Saburido allowed graphic post-crash photographs of herself to be used in the media (posters, television commercials, and internet chain mail) to illustrate a possible outcome of drunk driving.
+She is best known for a commercial in which she holds a pre-crash photo of herself in front of the camera, which she lowers to reveal her disfigured face and says, "This is me, after being hit by a drunk driver."
 When asked why she appeared in the campaign, Saburido stated "I feel very good to do it because I know people can understand a little more what happened to me – why my life changed completely.
 So I think for me, for everybody, it's a good opportunity."
 To ensure the material involving Saburido that was used in an ad campaign by the Texas Department of Transportation could also be used in schools, the videos and photos taken of her involved the use of soft lighting to improve her appearance and consultation with child psychologists to ensure the material, although graphic, would not frighten children.

-Regarding her life after the accident, Saburido said that she never gave up: "If a person stumbles, he must pick himself up and keep going.
+Regarding her life after the crash, Saburido said that she never gave up: "If a person stumbles, he must pick himself up and keep going.
 I believe this is very important; if not, life would not have much sense."
 She appeared on The Oprah Winfrey Show on 17 November 2003.
 She was also interviewed on the Australian 60 Minutes on 14 March 2004, and was featured in a Discovery Health documentary on face transplants.
 Oprah Winfrey called Saburido the one person she had met who defined "inner beauty" and that she is "a woman who defines survival."

 When Stephey was released from the Huntsville Unit in Texas on 24 June 2008, Saburido stated: "I don't hate him, I don't feel bad because he's out, he can reconstruct his life again."
 On 20 May 2011, Saburido appeared in one of the last episodes of The Oprah Winfrey Show, which was dedicated to Winfrey's favorite guests.
 Saburido revealed that she had undergone over 120 surgeries by that date.

 Death

 On 20 April 2019, Saburido died of cancer in Guatemala City.
 Her family stated that she had moved to Guatemala a few years previously seeking better treatment for her illness.
 Saburido was buried in Caracas.

-According to TxDOT's Faces of Drunk Driving Campaign, Saburido’s story had been told to at least one billion people worldwide by the time of her death.
+According to TxDOT's Faces of Drunk Driving Campaign, Saburido's story had been told to at least one billion people worldwide by the time of her death.